 How will you fit board service into your personal and other professional work commitments?

 As a retiree from the paid workforce, I’m sure I can squeeze this challenging role into a busy life.

 What methods would you use to engage and listen to the community in order to represent them effectively at board level?

-The GV Council and our google groups, email and online media are just some of the means of gathering GVers’ needs and suggestions and report back.
-Our community blog is an underused resource.
+The GV Council and our google groups, email and online media are just some of the means of gathering GVers’ needs and suggestions and reporting back.
+The dreaded zoom meeting certainly has its place.
+The community blog is an underused resource.
 Theme, topic or issue based groups could also enhance our work.
-We should also consider a virtual summit to share ideas and experiences.
+The Green Voices team, of which I was one of the initiators, is a good example.